awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    ```

    You must run the command three times, replacing *group\-name* or *user\-name* with the IAM group name or IAM user name, and replacing *policy\-arn* once for each of the following policy Amazon Resource Names \(ARNs\):
-   + To add full access permissions to AWS CodeBuild, use the following policy ARNs:
+   + To add full access permissions to CodeBuild, use the following policy ARNs:
      + `arn:aws:iam::aws:policy/AWSCodeBuildAdminAccess`
      + `arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess`
      + `arn:aws:iam::aws:policy/IAMFullAccess`
-   + To add access permissions to AWS CodeBuild for everything except build project administration, use the following policy ARNs:
+   + To add access permissions to CodeBuild for everything except build project administration, use the following policy ARNs:
      + `arn:aws:iam::aws:policy/AWSCodeBuildDeveloperAccess`
      + `arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess`
-   + To add read\-only access permissions to AWS CodeBuild, use the following policy ARNs:
+   + To add read\-only access permissions to CodeBuild, use the following policy ARNs:
      + `arn:aws:iam::aws:policy/AWSCodeBuildReadOnlyAccess`
      + `arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess`

-   You have now added a default set of AWS CodeBuild access permissions to an IAM group or IAM user\.
+   You have now added a default set of CodeBuild access permissions to an IAM group or IAM user\.
 Skip the rest of the steps in this procedure\.

 1. In an empty directory on the local workstation or instance where the AWS CLI is installed, create a file named `put-group-policy.json` or `put-user-policy.json`\.
 If you use a different file name, substitute it throughout this procedure\.